 The data is described in this peer reviewed article:

-Karger, D.N., Conrad, O., Böhner, J., Kawohl, T., Kreft, H., Soria-Auza, R.W., Zimmermann, N.E, Linder, H.P. & Kessler, M. (accepted) Climatologies at high resolution for the earth’s land surface areas.
-Scientific Data.
+Karger, D.N., Conrad, O., Böhner, J., Kawohl, T., Kreft, H., Soria-Auza, R.W., Zimmermann, N.E., Linder, H.P. & Kessler, M. (2017) Climatologies at high resolution for the earth’s land surface areas.
+Scientific Data 4, 170122.

 A technical specification including the units used can be found here: